 Looking at the nutrition panel, you may notice that reduced fat and skim milk contain more sugar than full cream milk.
 It’s important to note that sugar is not added to these kinds of milk.
 They contain more sugar per 100g because the fat content has decreased.
 So, the naturally occurring sugar and protein content has increased proportionately.
 If you want to be sure that sugar is not added to your milk, check the ingredients list.

 Allergies and intolerances

-Dairy products are health-promoting and recommended as part of a healthy diet, but some people need to avoid cow’s milk for medical reasons.
-People with lactose intolerance should choose lactose-free cow’s milk.
+Dairy products are health promoting and recommended as part of a healthy diet, but some people need to avoid cow’s milk for medical reasons.
+People with lactose intolerance should choose lactose free cow’s milk.
 As it contains all of the same nutrients as regular cow’s milk without the lactose.
-Lactose-free milk is available in full cream, reduced-fat and skim formulations.
-For people with a cow’s milk protein allergy, calcium-fortified soy milk is the best alternative.
+Lactose free milk is available in full cream, reduced fat and skim formulations.
+For people with a cow’s milk protein allergy, calcium fortified soy milk is the best alternative.
 It’s the closest match to cow’s milk in terms of nutrition.
-Other milk alternatives such as almond milk, oat milk and rice milk are lacking in protein and usually not fortified with calcium.
+Other milk alternatives such as almond milk, oat milk and rice milk are lacking in protein and are not always fortified with calcium.

 Vegan and plant-based diets